Floorp-Projects/Floorp/toolkit/components/messaging-system/schemas/TriggerActionSchemas/TriggerActionSchemas.md

 A set of action listeners that can be used to trigger CFR messages.

-## How to update

-Make a pull request against [mozilla/nimbus-shared](https://github.com/mozilla/nimbus-shared/) repo with your changes.
-Build and copy over resulting schema from `nimbus-shared/schemas/messaging/` to `toolkit/components/messaging-system/schemas/TriggerActionSchemas.json`.

 ## Usage

 [As part of the CFR definition](https://searchfox.org/mozilla-central/rev/2bfe3415fb3a2fba9b1c694bc0b376365e086927/browser/components/newtab/lib/CFRMessageProvider.jsm#194) the message can register at most one trigger used to decide when the message is shown.